 It is really cool of Yahweh to allow us to bring Him barley that is not yet fully ripe, so we can start to eat of our crops as soon as possible.
 Yet clearly, there has to be something there to eat.
 If we would not want to upset an earthly king by bringing him an offering that could not be eaten, then how much more should we bring an edible offering to the King above all kings?

 It stands to reason, then, that the best way to keep from bringing Yahweh a worthless offering is to wait until after we have already physically sighted aviv barley in the land of Israel before declaring the head of the year.
 If we do things that way, then there is no possibility of upsetting Yahweh, by presenting him with an inedible omer.
 This method is simple and foolproof, both of which are characteristics Yahweh likes.
 So why do things any other way?

 For some reason, some people want to do things another way.
 Just as there are lunar Sabbatarians, there are also proponents of trying to merge the Greek concept of the equinox into Scripture.

 An equinox is defined as that point in time when the day and the night are of equal length.
-This concept was first established by the Greek astronomer Hipparchus of Rhodes, who died in 127 BCE.
-The whole idea of finding an equinox was natural for a Greek, because the religious Greeks pay attention to things like the Zodiac, and the movements of the heavenly bodies in general.
-Yahweh said this was because He gave the worship of the sun, the moon and the stars as a heritage to all of the other people under the heavens; but that we should take care not do the same.
+This concept was first established by the Chaldean (Babylonian) astronomer Kidinnu circa 379 BCE.
+It has nothing to do with the Torah of Moshe.
+Babylonians and also Greeks paid attention to astrology, and the movements of the heavenly bodies.
+Yahweh said this was because He gave the worship of the sun, the moon and the stars as a heritage to all of the other people under the heavens (but that His people should take care not do the same).

 Devarim (Deuteronomy) 4:19